richarddurbin/rotate/paper/paper.md

-desirable in many contexts, the ability to rotate to a user-defined sequence or position is highly valuable, for example because it allows for the iterative inclusion of new sequences without re-running the algorithm on the entire dataset.
-Rotate is extremely fast and has no dependencies, and its runtime scales linearly with the number of input sequences, since every sequence is processed separately.
-Rotate is easy to compile, and we tested its functionality on macOS 12.5.1 and on Scientific Linux 7.9.
-Lastly, it is already being used in scientific publications (e.g. [@Kjr2022]).
+desirable in many contexts, the ability to rotate to a user-defined sequence or position is highly valuable, for example because it allows for the iterative inclusion of new sequences without re-running the algorithm on the entire dataset. `Rotate` is extremely fast and has no dependencies, and its runtime scales linearly with the number of input sequences, since every sequence is processed separately.
+It is easy to compile, and we tested its functionality on macOS 12.5.1 and on Scientific Linux 7.9.
+Lastly, `Rotate` is already being used in scientific publications (e.g. [@Kjr2022]).

 # Example

-Here we give an example of how to use Rotate in combination with a multiple sequence alignment program of choice to rotate a large dataset of sequences to any common start position.
+Here we give an example of how to use `Rotate` in combination with a multiple sequence alignment program of choice to rotate a large dataset of sequences to any common start position.
 We downloaded two sets of publicly available organelle assemblies from NCBI's RefSeq database: (1) all available complete